 How to reinstall system software on PS4

-This is an even bigger wipe than the previous full initialization, removing all software from the console.
-If you do that, you’ll need to reinstall system software from another device.
+Reinstalling system software is a harder reset than a full initialization and will completely erase all software off the console.
+You will need to have another device handy to reinstall system software after this reset.
 If you’re having software problems with the operating system, you’ll need to pick Initialize PS4 (Reinstall System Software), but there’s another step in the process to do first.

 1. Download the official PS4 firmware

-Head to your PC and download the latest system software from the PlayStation website (version 7.55).
-You’ll also need an external hard drive with a USB connection or a USB flash drive to transfer the update to your PS4.
+On your PC, search for the latest system software from the PlayStation website (version 8.03) and download it to your computer.
+To transfer the update to your PS4, you’ll use a flash drive or an external hard drive that can connect via a USB port.
 Grab an external hard drive or USB flash drive with about 1.1GB of free space.

 2. Create a new folder on your USB device and name it PS4

 Inside that folder, create a folder and name it “UPDATE” in all caps.
-Save the firmware file into the “UPDATE” folder and you should be good to go.
+Put the firmware file into that “UPDATE” folder so you’ll be able to access it quickly during the transfer.
 Make sure the file is named “PS4UPDATE.PUP” when you save it.

 3. Boot up your PS4 in Safe Mode